ComposableAnalytics/Composapy/docs/composapy-dev.md

 ### Download Python

 Click [here](https://www.python.org/downloads/release/python-3910/) for the most recent version of 3.9 at time of writing documentation.
-Add Python to your system path. _Python 3.9 currently the only officially supported version for development, although Python 3.8 no longer has any restrictions on use, as DataLabs is now managed with virtualenv._
+Add Python to your system path. _Although 3.9 is specifically linked above, you will need to download Python 3.8, 3.9, and 3.10 to run the full suite of tests._

 Navigate in command prompt or powershell to the Composapy project directory root folder and verify your python version.